zolon-manoo/spec-kit/templates/commands/specify.md

 ## Quick Guidelines

-- Focus on WHAT users need and WHY
+- Focus on **WHAT** users need and **WHY**.
-- Avoid HOW to implement (no tech stack, APIs, code structure)
+- Avoid HOW to implement (no tech stack, APIs, code structure).
-- Written for business stakeholders, not developers
+- Written for business stakeholders, not developers.
+- DO NOT create any checklists that are embedded in the spec.
+That will be a separate command.

 ### Section Requirements